Kacper2048/FlappyBird_Qt/README.md

 # FlappyBird_Qt
-Atteptings to make pseudo flappy birds in Qt
+An attempt to make a pseudo flappy bird in Qt